Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 >
 > *You might know that certain things lead to dispassion, not passion; to unyoking, not yoking; to dispersal, not accumulation; to fewer desires, not more; to contentment, not discontent; to seclusion, not crowding; to energy, not laziness; to being unburdensome, not burdensome.
 These should be remembered as **dharma**, the discipline, and the Teacher’s instruction.”*
 > — *Aṅguttara Nikāya 8.53*

 ---

-Buddhism begins as an Indian ascetic's attempt to diagnose and overcome **duḥkha**.

-That’s where consensus ends.

-The translation for *duḥkha* has ossified as “suffering”, though this definition is rightly contested.
-The word in its literal sense describes a misaligned chariot axle, and so the word is a metaphor for a rough, unstable ride.
-The implication is less about pain, and more about unreliability, structural friction, or unsatisfactoriness.

----